isomerpages/nyp-sirs/index.md

       image: /images/images-2021/DigitalProgrammes-Image-SFS-Overview.jpg
       alt: Image alt text
   - infopic:
-      title: Be the First to Know
-      description: Join the SIRS mailing list and receive first-hand news and updates on our courses, services, and events.
-      url: /subscribe
-      image: /images/images-2021/About-MailingList-Amended.jpg
-      alt: alt text
-      button: More about SIRS Mailing List
-  - infopic:
       title: SIRS-Alibaba Content Marketing Programme
       description: "Optimise your content marketing strategy, run successful live streams, and be a Key Opinion Leader to grow your fan base. "